 In September 2017, Games Workshop released a series of 12 + 1 Space Marine Heroes, randomly packaged in sealed blind boxes, exclusive to the Japanese hobby market.
 All models feature unique dynamic poses, sculpted bases, and a bare-headed and helmeted head option.
-The series is already sold out in Japanese online stores, and is only available on ebay through third-party sellers for the rest of the world.
+The series is already sold out in Japanese online stores, however, in November 2018, Games Workshop released Series 1 in the rest of the world - with a few revisions.
 Check out if the models are worth the hassle.

 One display box contains 24 sealed blind boxes, priced at about 700 yen plus tax each.
 There are 12 different models, 10 regular ones and 2 "secret" ones.
 The ratio is fixed, and one display box contains each model twice.
 The rarity of the secret models is exactly the same, I guess they are just "secret" for the extra surprise factor.

 The display box is designed like a Rhino, which is pretty cool.
 Sadly it's hard to use the box for anything other than displaying the blind boxes, as the top lid isn't connected to the box but comes off completely.